timoxley/cascadify/Readme.md

 For example, if module `A` depends on modules `B` and `C`, the styles of `B` and `C`'s will be output before the styles of module `A`.

+Cascadify aims to be the CSS analog and partner to a [browserify](https://github.com/substack/node-browserify) JavaScript workflow.

 ## Installation

 ```